 Many small and medium-sized enterprises lack the time, resources and IT skills to protect their systems against cyber attacks.
 PwC Hong Kong has developed an innovative and cost-effective solution: Connected Shield.
 It’s a simple but effective endpoint protection tool that empowers these companies to detect and respond to attempted cyber crime.
+Connected Shield was selected as a finalist in PwC's Global Innovation Challenge 2019.

 Many small and medium-sized enterprises around the world lack sufficient time, resources and IT skills to protect their systems against cyber attacks.
 Also, as cyber threats continue to grow, cyber security solutions are generally too expensive and complex for them to use and the risks are often compounded by poor communication between the IT staff and employees.